 Here’s a little tip for the labels; print them on regular paper and glue them on the jars with a glue stick.
 They peel right off and clean off easily with soap and water.

-For this activity, you can let the kids create their own potions or make potions as a group.
-We gave each child snack size cups and let them add baking soda/Floo Powder to each one.
+Let the kids get creative and concoct their own potions or make potions as a group.
+For this poriton of the Harry Potter science experiments we gave each child snack size cups and let them add baking soda/Floo Powder to each one.
 Make sure to call each ingredient by it’s magical name so the kids can get the full experience.
 Then have them choose their add-ins: glitter, foam balls, grass, wildflowers, spiders, etc. The more the merrier!
-Then comes the fun, magical part – let them add drops of vinegar/Veritaserum to their potions.
+Then comes the fun, magical part – let them add drops of vinegar / Veritaserum to their potions.
 They will love watching it react and bubble over.
 We let them make various potions by adding different add-ins each time and then changing how much floo powder and veritaserum they used.

-Potion #2 is neither a liquid or solid, but it has some of the characteristics of both states of matter so that makes it magical!
+Potion #2 science experiment in Professor Snapes’ Potion class is neither a liquid or solid, but it has some of the characteristics of both states of matter so that makes it magical!
 For experiment potion #2 we made oobleck or what we called Skele-Gro.
 Skele-Gro was the dreadful tasting potion that helped fix Harry Potter’s broken bones.
 Our Skele-Gro potion flowed like thick paint when poured, but when you squeeze some oobleck in the palm of your hand it forms a tough glob.